Project Showcase

 Pybiosis

-Python Automation and Device Integration | 2021 - Active
+Python Automation and Device Integration | 2021 - 2023

 OSRS Math

-Mathematical Game Modeling and Player Decision Optimization | 2020 - Active
+Mathematical Game Analysis and Strategy Optimization | 2020 - 2024

 • Open Source Project to Optimize Player Choices to maximize efficiency.